Bahrain administrative reforms of the 1920s: British hesitancy

-In March, the Foreign Office asked the Government of India to introduce reforms.
+In March 1923, the Foreign Office asked the Government of India to introduce reforms.
 In face of these developments, the Government of India reluctantly agreed and told the Foreign Office in April: We are anxious to use every endeavour to induce Shaikh Isa ostensibly on his own initiative, it should be explained to Shaikh Isa that his subjects were prevented from rising against him by our protection alone, and that we shall back him up in carrying out reforms.
 Failing that even if it means his enforced retirement and the deportation of Shaikh Abdulla we are determined to carry out reforms ourselves.
 The Foreign Office gave its authorization and the Political Resident was to carryout the order "as the opportunity arose".

-In March 1923, Al Dawasir attacked Barbar, a Baharnah village.
+Later in March 1923, Al Dawasir attacked Barbar, a Baharnah village.
 On 20 April, a fight occurred between Persians and Najdis in which several of them were injured.
 The small municipal police force was able to contain the situation quickly.
 Khayri mentioned that one Bastaki Persian had almost died due severe beating.
 Shaikh Isa's administration however did not punish the perpetrators from either side.

 During the same month, Lt Col Stuart George Knox became the acting Resident after Trevor went on leave.
 Knox was less enthusiastic about reforms and thought they were not in the interest of Britain.
 He stated that "misrule" had not increased in the past 20 years and that intervention would cause international repercussions.
 He also though that the Persian agitations were a smoke screen to revive their claim over Bahrain and thus it would not ease if reforms were implemented.
 The Viceroy of India was quick to point out to Knox that "misrule" in Bahrain would have been the only "serious flaw" in any future case of dispute with Persia over Bahrain in the League of Nations.
 He also noted that "publicity [was] a new factor that can't be ignored".
-Knox was ordered to act when 3-day-riots broke in Manama between Persians and Arabs of Najdi origin on 10 May.
+Knox was ordered to act when 3-day-riots broke in Manama between Persians and Arabs of Najdi origin on 10 May 1923.
 (Note: Al-Rumaihi wrote that participants in the riots were from different segments of the Bahraini society and that they were named "Najdi-Persian riots" due to the nationality of the alleged lead figures, however letters by Shaikhs Isa and Hamad referred to the incident as fitnah (civil strife) between the Persian and Najdi communities.)